bradleytaunt/btxx.org/posts/nfs-multiple-websites.md

 ### Beefing Up Security Headers

 I also recommend setting up better Security Headers directly inside the `.htaccess` files associated with the core domain directories.
-Below are more own personal preferences in order to achieve an [A+ security rating](https://securityheaders.com/?q=btxx.org&followRedirects=on), but feel free to change these settings.
+Below are my own personal preferences in order to achieve an [A+ security rating](https://securityheaders.com/?q=btxx.org&followRedirects=on), but feel free to change these settings.

 ~~~sh
 <IfModule mod_headers.c>